Newsletter

 Saha Global

 Saha Global works to provide access to safe drinking water to rural communities in Ghana.
 The organisation sets up women-led chlorinating businesses that sell clean water to villagers at a price that all can afford.
-We are contributing to Saha’s effort to launch close to 1,000 water treatment systems, with the aim of reaching around 440,000 people by the end of 2022.
+We are contributing to Saha’s effort to not only provide safe and affordable drinking water in last-mile villages of Ghana, but to dramatically increase clean water consumption in the communities they serve.
+By 2027 Saha Global plans to double its footprint, providing clean water to 258,000 people.

 CHALLENGE